pmozil/pandoc_resume/markdown/resume.md

 according to the specification of 4 ISAs.
 The work also included writing test scripts written in esoteric assembly and writing documentation for the CPU implementation.

-### 2022-2023: Teaching assistant for Discrete Mathematics

-At this position, I was responsible for organising course materials, writing automated tests for laboratory works and assisting students with their studies.

 ### February 2023 - June 2023: CUDA app development

-I designed a program for simulation of patchy particle systems along with The National Academy of Sciences of Ukraine.
+I designed a program for simulation of patchy particle systems.
 [Link](https://ucu-computer-science.github.io/poc,/acs,/os,/c++/2024/09/01/preprints-2024-1.html)

-### 2023-2024: Teaching assistant for Principles of Computer organisation and Architecture of Computer  Systems
+### 2023 - 2025: Teaching assistant for Principles of Computer organisation, Architecture of Computer Systems and Operating Systems courses

-At this position, I was responsible for more than the Discrete Mathematics Course - I edited the course page, organized consultations and (sometimes) lectures and wrote tests for the students' lab works.
+At this position, I was responsible for  editing the course materials, organizing consultations, writing tests for the laboratory works the students submitted and, sometimes, organizing and reading lectures.

 ### Google Summer of Code 2024 @ FFmpeg